Ranjitha75388/projects/JasperReport server  .md

 # 1.JasperReports Server

-JasperReports Server is a tool that helps to **create, share, and manage reports** about the data.
+JasperReports Server is a java based web application tool that helps to **create, share, and manage reports** about the data.
 It's like a smart report maker that works in a web browser.

-- **Show reports online** – You can view and run reports from your web browser.
+- **Creating Reports** – Design tabular and graphical reports.

+- **Viewing Reports Online** – Accessible through the browser.

-- **Download reports** – You can export reports as PDF, Excel, Word, or other files.
+- **Exporting** – Download as PDF, Excel, etc.

-- **Schedule reports** – You can set it to send reports automatically (like every morning or weekly).

-- **Make dashboards** – You can combine different charts and reports into one screen.
+- **Scheduling** – Email reports daily/weekly.

-- **Control who sees what** – You can decide which users can see or edit reports.
+- **User Roles** – Control who can create/view/edit reports.

+- **Embedding** – Can be embedded in other apps.

-- **Connect to databases** – It pulls data from systems like MySQL, Oracle, PostgreSQL, etc.
+- **Database Support** – Connects to PostgreSQL, MySQL, Oracle, and more.

-- **Embed into other apps** – Developers can put reports inside other websites or systems.

 It comes in two main versions:

--    Community Edition (free) — basic features
+-    Community Edition (free) - latest version(7.0.2) — basic features

--    Commercial Edition (paid) — has extras like dashboards, audit logs, multi-org support, etc.
+-    Commercial Edition (paid) - latest version(9.0)— has extras like dashboards, audit logs, multi-org support, etc.

 ## Requirements for JasperReports Server on Azure Kubernetes Service (AKS)

 - Azure account.

+- Azure container Registry.

 - Azure Kubernetes Service (AKS) cluster.